felias-fogg/avrburn/README.md

 **BEWARE**: If you connect the pins directly to the target system, make sure that you connect only to 3.3 Volt systems.
 Because the Gamebuino Meta is not 5 Volt tolerant, it will get damaged if connected to a 5 Volt system.
-If you have a chip in a programming socket and the Gambuino supplies the current, then there won't be any problem.
+If you have a chip in a programming socket and the Gambuino supplies the current, then there won't be any problem (not possible anymore!).

-I plan to develop a PCB that provides an electrical safe interface.
+There exists now a PCB that can be plugged into the Meta, which does the level shifting if necessary.
+In other words, you can now also program 5 volt systems!

 ## Planned additions

-The following things are planned for the near future:
+The following things are planned for the future:
-* Porting the program to ODROID GO.
+* Porting the program to ODROID GO (not so sure anymore)
-* Developing a PCB with a level shifter.

 The software is published under the [LGPL](http://www.gnu.org/licenses/lgpl-3.0.html).